jtwy23/driving_school/TESTING.md

 - On all mobile devices I saw that the payment page was not working properly.
 The numbers ran into itself and is not clear for the user to know what is being entered.
 I tried to do a fix it with bootstrap and allowed for the horizontal slider to help users see what was being inputted.
 However I was not happy with this and reverted back for a more responsive view.
 I will be fixing this problem at a later date.

+- Back to top button works.
+When not in use it remains red and when pressed to go back up to top the button will turn green, It will also take you to the to of the page.

+- User reviews works well.
+When a user does a review for a product they cannot do another review for the same product.
+They can edit their review on the product if the choose to do so.
+Users cannot edit any other users reviews the edit button doesn't show.

 ---

 ## Bugs